grafana/tempo/docs/sources/helm-charts/tempo-distributed/get-started-helm-charts/_index.md

 Verify that you have:

 - Access to the Kubernetes cluster
-- Persistent storage is enabled in the Kubernetes cluster, which has a default storage class setup.
+- Enabled persistent storage in the Kubernetes cluster, which has a default storage class setup.
-- Access to a local storage option (like MinIO) or a storage bucket like Amazon S3, Azure Blob Storage, or Google Cloud Platform (see [Optional: Other storage options](#optional-other-storage-options) section for more information)
+- Access to a local storage option (like MinIO) or a storage bucket like Amazon S3, Azure Blob Storage, or Google Cloud Platform (refer to [Optional: Other storage options](#optional-other-storage-options) section for more information)
-- DNS service works in the Kubernetes cluster (refer to the [Debugging DNS resolution](https://kubernetes.io/docs/tasks/administer-cluster/dns-debugging-resolution/) in the Kubernetes documentation)
+- DNS service works in the Kubernetes cluster (refer to [Debugging DNS resolution](https://kubernetes.io/docs/tasks/administer-cluster/dns-debugging-resolution/) in the Kubernetes documentation)
-- Optional: An ingress controller is set up in the Kubernetes cluster, for example [ingress-nginx](https://kubernetes.github.io/ingress-nginx/)
+- Optional: Set up an ingress controller in the Kubernetes cluster, for example [ingress-nginx](https://kubernetes.github.io/ingress-nginx/)

 {{< admonition type="note" >}}
 If you want to access Tempo from outside of the Kubernetes cluster, you may need an ingress.
-Ingress-related procedures are marked as optional.
+Ingress-related procedures are optional.
 {{M< /admonition >}}

 <!-- This section should be verified before being made visible.
 It’s from Mimir and might need to be updated for Tempo.